giacomo-secchi/write-poetry/README.md

 npm run wp-env start
 ```
 Finally, navigate to http://localhost:8888 in your web browser to see WordPress running with the local WritePietry plugin and Twenty Twenty-Child theme running and activated.
 Default login credentials are username: admin password: password.

+### Debugging
+Read the [official `wp-env` documentation](https://github.com/WordPress/gutenberg/tree/trunk/packages/env#using-xdebug) to enable Xdebug when working on this project.